Written by Michael VanDerLaan

 Final Thoughts

-Choosing the best putter grip for you can be a daunting task.
+Choosing the right grip for you can be a daunting task.
 There are so many different shapes, sizes, textures, and materials to choose from, each of which is best for a different style of holding the club.

 So what matters most in this decision?
 Well, knowing what putting grip style you use is a great start.
 Pair this with an understanding of your preferred feel and narrowing down the options should be a breeze.